aliomaster/sku-error-fixer-for-woocommrece/README.md

 ## How do I use this plugin?

 After installing the plugin you will need to go to the plugin settings page Woocommerce > SKU Variations Cleaner, where you can to scan your site for presence of any old variations, clean them SKU fields or removal them completely.
-You can also set up automatic checking and fixing not unique SKU problem when you edit a product.
+You can also setup automatic checking and fixing not unique SKU problem when you edit a product.

 ## I've got an idea/fix for the plugin

 If you would like to contribute to this plugin then please fork it and send a pull request.
-I'll merge the request if it fits into the goals for the plugin and credit you in the [changelog](https://github.com/aliowebmaster/woocommrece-sku-variations-cleaner-sws/blob/master/changelog.txt).
+I'll merge the request if it fits into the goals for the plugin and credit you in the [changelog](https://github.com/aliowebdeveloper/woocommrece-sku-variations-cleaner-sws/blob/master/changelog.txt).

-## This plugin is amazing!
-How can I ever repay you?

-There's no need to credit me in your code for this template, but if you would like to buy me a treat then you can [donate here](http://www.aliowebmaster.tk/donate).